kamleshhingra/python_pbl/README.md

 # Highlights
 1-  **Multiplayer Mode** – Play with friends over a shared board.

 2-  **Real-Time Updates** – Every move is instantly visible to all players.

 3-  **Server–Client Architecture** – Simple Python networking setup.

 4-  **Competitive Gameplay** – Race against others to win.

 # How to Play
 1. Start the server on one machine.

-2.Other players connect as clients using the server’s IP.
+2. Other players connect as clients using the server’s IP.

 3. Play Minesweeper together — but faster moves mean victory!